Longer Programmes

 Will it help my work with children and young people?

 Students report that the programme is highly relevant to their professional work.
-Working practice is significantly enhanced by a better understanding of difficult or troublesome behaviour.
+Working practice is significantly enhanced by a better understanding of difficult or troubling behaviour.
 They also indicate that they feel more able to think under pressure and not to be forced into precipitate action.